125 Ways to Earn All Your Income Doing Music Only

 You do your own record keeping, accounting, mileage tracking, scheduling, sales calls, promo, customer service, and so on.

-However: the “burden” of extra work and extra stress you have when self-employed, feels worth it when compared to the great feelings of accomplishment you get out of running your own business.
+However: the “burden” of extra work and extra stress you have when self-employed, feels worth it when compared to the great feeling of accomplishment you get out of running your own business.
 It’s not really extra stress; but rather a “different kind” of stress.

 You also have a stronger sense of control (over your own life) and more freedom when you are your own boss.